Modern Gentlemen

 15.6% of men reported being smokers in 2018.
 That’s around 16 in 100 men.
 In comparison, 12 in 100 women reported being smokers – 12%.

-There are a lot of anti-smoking campaigns that focus on how hazardous smoking can be.
+There are a lot of anti-smoking campaigns that focus on how hazardous smoking can be and how many people die from smoking each year.
 We know that, but it doesn’t hurt to repeat the most troubling ones we came across during our research.
 Read them, and perhaps you’ll reconsider quitting.

 (Statista)